The Impact of Gait Pattern Personalization on the Perception of Rigid Robotic Guidance: A Pilot User Experience Evaluation: Discussion

-Participants' feedback in this study also suggested that the current reference gait patterns are generally perceived as unnatural and uncomfortable.
-It is worth noting that such perceptions are likely influenced not only by the gait patterns themselves but also by the mechanical structure and actuation characteristics of the robotic system.
-Future work should not only aim to accurately predict individual gait patterns but also to refine these patterns, e.g., using step length or width, based on user feedback to better meet their specific preferences.
+Future work should systematically investigate the aforementioned factors by testing alternative cuff designs and interface stiffness, comparing fully guided and assistive/impedance-based control modes, and implementing coupled prediction models that explicitly encode inter-joint dependencies.
+At the same time, expanding gait databases to include more diverse populations and walking speeds, exploring alternative prediction models will be essential.
+Ultimately, trajectory generation should not only aim for accurate prediction but also allow refinement (e.g., step length or width adjustments) based on individual user feedback.
 Engaging directly with the final users to gather and analyze their feedback on gait adjustments should be a central focus in future research.